BIOSTAT595: Applied Longitudinal Analysis Using R

 - This is a first year course for Online students

-- Fall term(s) for residential students; Fall term(s) term for online MPH students; term(s) term for online MS students.
+- Fall term(s) for residential students; Fall term(s) for online MPH students; term(s) for online MS students.

-- 2 Credit Hour(s) for residential students; 2 Credit Hour(s) for online MPH students for residential students; 2 Credit Hour(s) for online MS students
+- 2 credit hour(s) for residential students; 2 credit hour(s) for online MPH students; 2 credit hour(s) for online MS students;

 - Instructor(s): Zawistowski, Matt (Residential); Zawistowski, Matt (Online MPH); Zawistowski, Matt (Online MS);

 - Prerequisites: Biostat 501, Biostat 591, Biostat 592